Cameron Mitchell (singer): Auditions

 Mitchell auditioned for The Glee Project in the Dallas/Fort Worth casting call in Texas.
 During the audition, he sang his original song entitled "Love Can Wait".
 Casting director Robert J. Ulrich was impressed with his audition and said that Mitchell was "one of his favorites so far" because he was "unique and there was no one like him on Glee".
 Mitchell was selected as one of the top 80 contestants and was called back to Los Angeles where a masterclass and final auditions were held to select the final 12.
 After a series of dance lessons and singing lessons with Zach Woodlee, Nikki Anders and Robert J. Ulrich, the three mentors had final auditions to choose the Top 12.
 Ulrich later video-called Mitchell to congratulate him and the other 11 contestants who had been successfully selected for the show.

 Bing Fan Favorite

 During the final episode of The Glee Project it was announced that Mitchell was the winner of Bing Fan Favorite, an online voting portion of the competition that was decided on by fans.
 The prize for winning Fan Favorite was $10,000 and the chance to perform in a solo music video on oxygen.com.
 For the video performance, Mitchell chose instead to perform a duet, "Haven't Met You Yet", with friend and fellow contestant Damian McGinty.
-In this same video, Mitchell stated that he will use his winnings to pay for an apartment which he plans to share with McGinty.
+In this same video, Mitchell stated that he would use his winnings to pay for an apartment which he plans to share with McGinty.